teknologi-umum/solidjs-for-x-developer/React.md

 **Solid**

-You could still use `ingredients.map()` like you'd do on React, but there's a helper component built in on Solid.
+You could still use `ingredients.map()` like you'd do on React, but it's less optimized for changes.
+There's a helper component built in on Solid that's more optimized for changes.

 ```jsx
 import { For } from 'solid-js'